jdan/thatjdanisso.cool/articles/2018-01-07-j-fibonacci.md

 ---
-title: Hello, J - The Fibonacci Numbers
+title: Hello, J!
+The Fibonacci Numbers
 route: /j-fibonacci
 date: 2018-01-07
 description: Today we're going to compute the Fibonacci numbers using a fun language called J.